jahirsadik/jahirsadik.github.io/_pages/about.md

   - /about.html
 ---

 I’m Jahir Sadik Monon.
 I have recently (January, 2024) graduated from Computer Science and Engineering graduate from [University of Dhaka](https://en.wikipedia.org/wiki/University_of_Dhaka), Bangladesh.
 Currently, I am working as a research assistant (RA) at the Center for Computational & Data Sciences ([CCDS](https://ccds.ai/)), Independent University Bangladesh.
-My current research projects include Integration of Mixture-of-experts in Large Multi-modal models, Agent-based LMMs, and LMM prompting.
+My current research projects include Integration of Mixture-of-experts in Large Multi-modal models (LMMs), Agent-based LMMs, and LMM prompting.
 My goal for the near future is to pursue a PhD in a subject that aligns with my research interests, allowing me to expand my knowledge.

 # Research Interests